jasonkhoo05/Rogue-like-Java-Game/README.md

      Changing state order:
      1. Radiant (50 %) - Provide immunity to player
      2. Aegis (60 %)- Heals player by 10 health
-     3. Vigor (70 %)- Provides 2x boost attack damage for player
+     3. Vigor (70 %)- Provides 2x boost attack damage for player when attacking with an intrinsic weapon

      Griffin (3 states):
      % = the probability of this creature changing to another state, if it fails to change,